lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 game.

-No player is permitted to play the "complimentary" doublets until he has completely used the doublets thrown, and, further- more, he has no right to another throw until he has played both sets of doublets—*i. e.,* those thrown and the correspond- ing ones.
+No player is permitted to play the "complimentary" doublets until he has completely used the doublets thrown, and, furthermore, he has no right to another throw until he has played both sets of doublets—*i. e.,* those thrown and the corresponding ones.

 The privilege is given of allowing the caster a a deuce, ace, to choose any doublets he likes on opposite faces of the dice,